As the craft industry’s demographics change, what can Beer City USA teach us about how history impacts beer today?Read More

 L.A.’s newest breweries, many of which opened during or after the pandemic lockdowns, continue to reflect the region’s demographic diversity through ingredients, styles, and products.Read More

-CraftBeer.com is published by the Brewers Association.
-Our mission is to bring you the stories of the people, businesses and communities who are the heartbeat of small and independent craft brewing in the U.S. We fully support independently owned breweries.
-Explore the world of American craft beer.
+Welcome to CraftBeer.com, a website published by the Brewers Association, the not-for-profit trade organization that protects and promotes small and independent U.S. brewers.
+Our mission at CraftBeer.com is to bring you the stories of people, businesses and communities who are the heartbeat of small independent craft brewing in the U.S. We fully support independently owned breweries and welcome you to explore the world of craft beer with us.

 Explore 80+ of America's most popular beer styles including, stats, commercial examples and food pairings.

 Search the most comprehensive, continually updated online brewery database.

 We know there’s so much to learn about craft beer, and are here to help.
 Our online Beer 101 Course will walk you through the basics of craft beer.
 You’ll learn about everything from beer history, to ingredients and different types of beer.
 Our Beer and Food Pairing Course will provide you with an in-depth knowledge on craft beer and food.
 You’ll learn how to make a knock-out pairing as well as create a menu for a beer and food pairing dinner.
 We have separate courses for at-home cooks as well as professional chefs, so individuals of all culinary backgrounds can participate.

 My favorite method for cooking with pilsner is one of the simplest: in a big, buttery, three-ingredient pot of clams.
 Serve with crusty bread for dunking alongside a few chilled pilsners.
 You can make this recipe year-round, but it truly shines in spring and summer.Read More